 Sesame Credit incorporates this publicly available court blacklist into its scoring process, but to link the lists’ penalties in any way to Sesame Credit, as some have done[ii], doesn’t make much sense.
 A credit company’s consideration of delinquent child support payments in their calculations doesn’t make them responsible for the wage garnishing that might accompany it.

 Nothing in the discussion above is meant to suggest that Social Credit isn’t frightening.
 Like many other parts of China’s surveillance apparatus, it is very frightening.
 Even as it delivers some safety and security to many Chinese, it is all too clear from watching Xinjiang or other areas of unrest, that these systems can be quickly weaponized for harsh control.
-They can also be mobilized to identify and undermine individual without even upsetting the regional ecosystem.
+They can also be mobilized to identify and undermine individuals without even upsetting the regional ecosystem.

 Debate over the appropriate balance between security and liberty is nothing new.
 While technological and data management innovations have introduced new tools, it can’t surprise anyone to learn where China’s Communist Party draws the line between individual privacy and social stability.
 If anything, I would have thought that the plan’s faith in market forces and private business, or the efforts at government legitimacy through increasing transparency, would have been more surprising to those outside of China.

 This article wasn’t meant to be about China so much as foreign coverage of China.
-China’s Social Credit is often used as removed way of discussing our own situation from a safe distance.
+China’s Social Credit is often used as a way of discussing our own situation from a safe distance.
 This is, of course, also the role that science fiction like “Black Mirror” and Orwell’s 1984 has traditionally played, so it isn’t surprising to see them invoked here as well.
 We look at exotified foreign nations or speculative futures in order to reflect on our present, but what we take away from it likely says more about us than about the subject of our examination.

 This is all fine, but it’s important to also remember that there are two stories worth exploring here; what is actually happening in China and what we fear is happening to ourselves.